seqan/seqan/manual/source/Tutorial/BasicSamBamIO.rst

 =====================

 Learning Objective
-  In this tutorial, you will learn how to use the high-level interface :dox:`BamStream` class to read and write SAM and BAM files.
+  In this tutorial, you will learn how to read and write SAM and BAM files.

 Difficulty
   Average